 Continue reading The Importance of Wellness Bloodwork for Pets

 April is National Heartworm Awareness Month!
 Our veterinarians at All Pets often get the question, “Why does my dog need a heartworm test?”
 The heartworm is a parasite that transmits through mosquitoes and get’s into your pet’s bloodstream.
 Once there, it can clog the arteries and damage the heart.
 These health threats can also harm your dog’s lungs.
 Therefore, the heartworm test is an essential part of any checkup to ensure your dog’s overall health.

-Continue reading National Heartworm Awarness Month: Why Does My Dog need a Heartworm Test?
+Continue reading National Heartworm Awareness Month: Why Does My Dog Need a Heartworm Test?